All photography by Christian Berg

-If you only have a day to spare, you can still take in the world-famous seascapes in Ha Long Bay, thanks to excellent new roads that make the journey from Hanoi under just two hours.
-Book with a reputable company such as L’Azalée Cruises for a value-packed five-hour excursion on the water.
-A delicious Vietnamese lunch is served on board as you cruise past Ha Long’s magnificent karsts.
+If you only have a day to spare, you can still take in the world-famous seascapes in Hạ Long Bay, thanks to excellent new roads that make the journey from Hanoi under just two hours.
+Pick from a range of three-star to five-star cruises for a value-packed five-hour excursion on the water.
+A delicious Vietnamese lunch is served on board as you cruise past Hạ Long’s magnificent karsts.
 There’s time for a cave visit and even a bamboo boat tour of a floating village before catching the sunset on your way back to the harbour.

 It’s up, up and away -- in under two minutes -- when you’re strapped into Hai Au Aviation’s VIP seaplane tours.
 To really take your Hạ Long trip to new heights, climb in for one of the scheduled 25-minute seaplane tours that depart each day.
 After a speedy check-in, you’ll be treated to a thrilling takeoff on the water and breathtaking view of the jungle-covered karsts and sparkling waters below.
 Seaplane tours give an entirely different perspective on Vietnam’s most lauded UNESCO Heritage Site.
 Don’t forget to charge your camera!

 If there’s one thing everyone must do when in the Gulf of Tonkin, it’s having your own self-guided kayaking experience on the water.
 Depending on what you choose, you may like to wake up early to paddle around the floating villages and pearl farms in Hạ Long Bay, or push off just in the late afternoon to watch the sun sink behind the karsts.
 Better yet, venture into Lan Hạ Bay to explore pristine lagoons and empty beaches.
 In Lan Hạ Bay you’ll find amazing lagoons where you can paddle peacefully to nothing but the sounds of birds and insects.